Robyn011/HTML_CSS/README.md

  One common exception is the "a:hover" state, which triggers when we hover over a link. in this case, the color can be changed to pink(fe6100) and the underline can be removed by using ```text-decoration: none```.

 If we want separate styles for visited and unvisited links, we can also do that.
 We have to define the blue color as the ```a:link``` style for unvisited links, and the shade of purple as the ```a:visited``` style for visited links on your page, they should now appear in this pleasant shade off purple.
-And, of cpirse, the hover style remains intact for when we roll our mouse over the links.
+And, of course, the hover style remains intact for when we roll our mouse over the links.

 NB: Just keep in mind that the order of these styles in crucial.
 Either use ```a``` and then ```a:hover``` or ```a:link```, ```a:visited```, and ```a:hover``` in that specific order for the styling to work correctly.